Kamp Theorem for Pomset Languages of Higher Dimensional Automata: Omitted proofs

-\begin{proposition}[ST decomposition \cite{FahrenbergZ23}] Every pomset $\pom \in \iipomsk{k}$ can be decomposed as an ST-sequence: there exists a word $w \in \stset{k}^* $ such that $\pom = \gluew{w}$. \end{proposition} Let us take our running example of \Cref{fig-pomset-4} and express an ST-decomposition of this pomset:
+\begin{proposition}[ST decomposition \cite{FahrenbergZ23}] Every pomset $\pom \in \iipomsk{k}$ can be decomposed as an ST-sequence: there exists $w \in \stset{k}^* $ such that $\pom = \gluew{w}$. \end{proposition} Let us take our running example of \Cref{fig-pomset-4} and express an ST-decomposition of this pomset:

-ST decompositions are not unique.
-For example, we can always add any number of identities; and when several events start at the same time, we can equivalently start one before the other, or both at once:

 An ST decomposition is called \defs{sparse} if it alternates between starters and terminators, and contains no identities.
-As shown in~\cite{FahrenbergZ23}, every pomset admits a unique sparse ST decomposition.
 For example, the ST decomposition given above is sparse: from left to right, we first start $a$, terminate $b$, start $d$, terminate $a$, start $c$, and terminate $c$.